westerndigitalcorporation/zonedstorage.io/docs/tests/blktests.md

 *blktests* execution is done using the `check` script present in the top level directory.
 This script optionally takes as argument a list of test groups or test cases to execute.
-Bu default, without any argument, all test groups will be executed.
+By default, without any argument, all test groups will be executed.

 For zoned block device tests, executing the test cases of the *block* and *zbd*